rahulkapoor90/MSG-Filter/README.md

-# KRK-Filter
+# MSG-Filter

-Unfortunately not everyone hates KRK but most of the sensible people do hate him, and its justified because that shit-head has no respect of women.
+Unfortunately not everyone hates Saint Gurmeet singh but most of the sensible people do hate him, and its justified because that shit-head is the most annoying thing ever.

-This Chrome extension will identify parts of a web page likely to contain KRK and erase them from the Internet.
+This Chrome extension will identify parts of a web page likely to contain MSG aka Gurmeet singh ji and erase them from the Internet.

-Share with your friends and eliminate this so called celebrity.
+Share with your friends and eliminate this so called saint.

 Installation (for Users)
 -------------------------